krithi0406/SportsBet_CaseTest/README.md

-# Selenium Project With Cucumber
+# Sportsbet Case Test With Cucumber

 This project includes cucumber BDD Test for Case Scenario for testing in Sportsbet Mobile view

 Test scenarios are described in the feature files located here src/test/java/Features